 Some people like hiking.
 Some people like cycling.
-But, after chatting with online car dealership Carspring, it seems you can have just as much fun exploring the Great British countryside in the complete, climate-controlled comfort of your car.
+But it seems you can have just as much fun exploring the Great British countryside in the complete, climate-controlled comfort of your car.
 Here are three of the most unforgettable family road trips in England, Scotland and Wales.
 Drives that offer driving heaven, stunning scenery and plenty of family fun along the way so perfect for a trip with the kids!

 England: Road from Glastonbury to Cheddar Gorge – Check out the route here.